Thornhill, Enoch Mgijima: History

 From 1976, around 30,000-50,000 people moved from 23 villages in Sterkspruit and Herschel to an empty piece of land known as Thornhill.
 Three reasons have been given for the exodus.
 The first reason was that the then leader of Ciskei, Lennox Sebe, who was involved in a power struggle with Justice Mabandla lured the people of Herschel to consolidate his political power in Ciskei.
 By promising the local leader more privileges in Ciskei, he was able to draw people to the area.

-The second reason that has been brought forward is the application of the Citizenship Act of 1970 “which assigned all African South Africans citizenship in one of the bantustans, whether or not they had ever lived there or had any ties to them”.
+A second reason that has been suggested is the application of the Citizenship Act of 1970 “which assigned all African South Africans citizenship in one of the bantustans, whether or not they had ever lived there or had any ties to them”.
 This act was aimed at resettling Black people outside what was called White South Africa.

-The third reason is that there was land scarcity, soil erosion and overpopulation in Herschel.
+The third reason was land scarcity, soil erosion and overpopulation in Herschel.
 Before the people of Herschel moved to Thornhill, they were promised land, houses, schools and clinics by Mr Uys, the South African Deputy Secretary of Bantu Administration and Education.
-However, when they arrived in Thornhill by the thousands, the only thing they found were tents that couldn't even cater for all of them.
+However, when they arrived in Thornhill by the thousands, the only thing they found were tents that couldn't even accommodate all of them.
 The conditions were tough in the first few months.
 There was a lack of shelter for the refugees and livestock died because of the lack of feed.
-In January 1977 it was reported that 10 babies died.
+In January 1977 it was reported that 10 babies had died.
 Nevertheless, the people remained in Thornhill.
-The conditions at Thornhill were described in a 1983 article by the New York Times, with the paper reporting that 50% of children were said to have died before the age of 5.
+The conditions at Thornhill were described in a 1983 article by The New York Times, with the paper reporting that 50% of children were said to have died before the age of 5.

 Land restitution

 In 2013, the South African Deputy Minister of Rural Development and Land Reform, Pamela Tshwete, awarded more than R390 million to 3 043 households in compensation to the people of the Ntabethemba village.
-During Phase 1 of the process, R137 345 350.59 was released and each of the 1 071 households received an amount of R128 240.29, while the 1972 claims in the second phase were finalised and paid in 2014.
+During Phase 1 of the process, R137 345 350.59 was released and each of the 1,071 households received an amount of R128 240.29, while the remaining 1,972 claims in the second phase were finalised and paid in 2014.
 The claimants, currently residing in Ntabethemba, live in the following villages: Merino Walk, Thornhill, Mitford, Bacle's Farm, Tentergate, Tembalethu, Rocklands, Zola, Phakamisa, Ikhwezi and Cangca village in Seymour.